thgzzs/moogoo-monkey-js/README.md

 ### Starting the Game

 Open `index.html` in a modern browser and choose a mode from the menu.
 You can play solo against bots or with up to three human players on the same device.

+## Multiplayer Server

+A simple Node.js server provides lobby management for online play.
+To run it locally:

+1. Install dependencies with `npm install`.
+2. Start the server with `npm start` (listens on port 3000 by default).
+3. Clients connect via WebSocket to `ws://localhost:3000`.